Spring Data JPA Specification Criteria Query with IN Clause Example

 You need to create below Spring Data JPA Repositories in order to fetch data from database tables.

-We will be using Spring Data JPA Specification Criteria Query to fetch data and we want to search cases based on country or regions or both.
-So we have applied JpaSpecificationExecutor on Case Repository.
+I will be using Spring Data JPA Specification Criteria Query to fetch data and I want to search cases based on country or regions or both.
+So I have applied JpaSpecificationExecutor on Case Repository.

 package com.roytuts.spring.data.jpa.specification.criteria.in.clause.repository;